graphadvantage/neo4j-index-refactoring/neo4j-index-refactor.md

 ##Step 1.
 Make the Test Graph

-So let's start by creating a graph, here we'll use the GraphAware GraphGen plugin to make 1M (:Organization) nodes, and give them a randomly assigned {country: "..."} property (https://github.com/graphaware/neo4j-graphgen-procedure) ß
+So let's start by creating a graph, here we'll use the GraphAware GraphGen plugin to make 1M (:Organization) nodes, and give them a randomly assigned {country: "..."} property (https://github.com/graphaware/neo4j-graphgen-procedure).

 You'll need a running Neo4j instance, and you'll need to compile the graphgen .jar file and add it to Neo4j/plugins and restart Neo4j.